wso2/integration-studio-examples/streaming-integration/mirror-salesforce-contact-updates-in-mysql/README.md

 ```

 ### How it Works
-The following steps outline how an update in Salesforce contact is reflected in the MySQL table:
+The following steps outline how an update to a Salesforce contact is reflected in the MySQL table:
-1. The trigger executes for every 1 minute, and requests for IDs of contacts updated during the previous minute, from Salesforce.
+1. The trigger executes every minute and requests for IDs of contacts updated during the previous minute from Salesforce.
 2. After receiving contact IDs, details of contacts denoted by each contact ID are requested from Salesforce.
 3. Based on the existence of a contact with the received ID in the `CONTACTS` table, existing contact details are updated, or a new record is inserted.